osthread/Trinix/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Trinix is built using Python 3.9 and leverages the Py-cord library, a modern, easy-to-use, feature-rich, and async-ready API wrapper for Discord.

-It offers:
+Trinix offers:
 - **Database Management:** Utilizes SQLite for efficient data handling.
 - **Custom Logging:** Sophisticated system for monitoring and debugging.
 - **Interactive Commands:** Engages with external APIs for fun and interactive content.